ArduPilot/ardupilot_wiki/common/source/docs/common-minim-osd-quick-installation-guide.rst

 `MinimOSD <https://code.google.com/archive/p/arducam-osd/wikis/minimosd.wiki>`__
-"On-Screen Display" is a small circuit board that pulls telemetry data from your APM or Pixhawk flight controller and over-lays it on your :ref:`First Person View <common-fpv-first-person-view>` monitor.
+"On-Screen Display" is a small circuit board that pulls telemetry data from your APM or Pixhawk autopilot and over-lays it on your :ref:`First Person View <common-fpv-first-person-view>` monitor.

 This article provides brief instructions for how to connect the board.